-DISTANCES FROM COMBUSTIBLE MATERIALS The safety distances of gas pipes from combustible materials are regulated by UNI 7129:2015 and UNI 11528:2014 for larger power systems.
-These standards establish fundamental requirements to prevent fires, ensure safety and respect the correct separation distances.
-1. Minimum distances from combustible materials General minimum distance: Gas pipes must be installed at least 10 cm from combustible materials (wood, plasterboard, plastic, etc.), unless they are adequately protected.
-Protection with sheaths or coatings: If the pipe is made of steel or uncoated copper, it must have a distance of at least 5 cm from combustible materials or be insulated with heat-resistant protective sheathing.
-If the pipe is made of coated copper or painted galvanized steel, it can be installed in contact with combustible materials without specific distances, provided that the surface temperature does not exceed the safety limits.
-Plastic materials or polyethylene (PE) pipes: They cannot be installed in sight inside buildings.
-If buried or embedded, they must be positioned inside protective sheaths.
-2. Penetrations of combustible walls and floors Protection with metal sheath: If a gas pipe passes through a wall or floor made of wood or other combustible material, it must be protected with a metal sheath or other fire-resistant material (e.g. self-extinguishing PVC).
-Internal distance in the sheath: The sheath must ensure at least 5 mm of free space around the pipe to allow ventilation and avoid overheating.
-3. Distance from chimneys and heat sources Minimum distance from chimneys, ovens or other heat sources: 20 cm if the pipe is made of galvanized steel or copper.
-40 cm if the pipe is made of plastic material with protective sheath.
-If the distances cannot be respected, a heat-insulating barrier must be provided between the pipe and the heat source.
-4. Additional protection standards ✅ Brackets and fixings: Pipes must be fixed with fire-retardant metal brackets if installed on combustible surfaces. ✅ Fireproof paints: If the pipe is in contact with flammable materials, it can be treated with intumescent paints to increase heat resistance. ✅ Ventilated areas: Install pipes in well-ventilated areas to reduce the risk of gas accumulation in the event of a leak.
+DISTANCES FROM COMBUSTIBLE MATERIALS The safety distances of gas pipes from combustible materials are regulated by UNI 7129:2015 and UNI 11528:2014 for larger systems.
+These standards establish fundamental requirements to prevent fires, ensure safety, and comply with correct separation distances.
+1. Minimum distances from combustible materials General minimum distance: Gas pipes must be installed at least 10 cm from combustible materials (wood, plasterboard, plastic, etc.), unless adequately protected.
+Protection with sheaths or coatings: If the pipe is made of steel or uncoated copper, it must be at least 5 cm away from combustible materials or be insulated with heat-resistant protective sheathing.
+If the pipe is made of coated copper or painted galvanized steel, it can be installed in contact with combustible materials without specific distances, as long as the surface temperature does not exceed safety limits.
+Plastic materials or polyethylene (PE) pipes: They cannot be installed exposed inside buildings.
+If buried or recessed, they must be placed inside protective sheaths.
+2. Penetrations of combustible walls and floors Protection with metal sheath: If a gas pipe penetrates a wall or floor made of wood or other combustible material, it must be protected with a metal sheath or other fire-resistant material (e.g., self-extinguishing PVC).
+Internal distance in the sheath: The sheath must ensure at least 5 mm of free space around the pipe to allow ventilation and prevent overheating.
+3. Distance from chimneys and heat sources Minimum distance from chimneys, ovens, or other heat sources: 20 cm if the pipe is made of galvanized steel or copper.
+40 cm if the pipe is made of plastic with a protective sheath.
+If these distances cannot be respected, a thermal insulation barrier must be provided between the pipe and the heat source.
+4. Additional protection standards ✅ Brackets and fixings: Pipes must be fixed with fireproof metal brackets if installed on combustible surfaces. ✅ Fireproof paints: If the pipe is in contact with flammable materials, it can be treated with intumescent paints to increase heat resistance. ✅ Ventilated areas: Install pipes in well-ventilated areas to reduce the risk of gas accumulation in the event of a leak.

 SYNTHESIS